siddarthkrishna10/Optimisation_Project_Python/README.md

 - _import matplotlib.pyplot as plt_

 ## Part II
-**Goal:** To split, train the dataset and apply Linear Regression in the hopes of creating a accurate model to predict the Market Value of players in the coming seasons.
+**Goal:** To split, train the dataset and apply Linear Regression in the hopes of creating an accurate model to predict the Market Value of players in the coming seasons.

 ### Files for PART II:
 - _Transfers.csv_ - The CSV file that contains the full Kaggle dataset.